algogrit/presentation-why-go/slides.md

 * Be vocal

-  * Let me know if there any audio/video issues ASAP
+  * Let me know if there are any audio/video issues ASAP

   * Feel free to interrupt me and ask me questions